Olukeye/Hospitality-App/README.md

 ## Donors (Users) Routes

-- Get all Donors Route
+- Get all Hotels Route

 ```
 //Endpoint is